-With financial support from philanthropists, the Center for Social Development is conducting a third wave of research on Child Development Accounts (CDAs) in Oklahoma.
+With financial support from philanthropists, the Center for Social Development is conducting a third wave of research on Child Development Accounts (CDAs) in the Oklahoma 529 College Savings Plan.

 In February 2019, SEED OK randomly selected and deposited funds into the state-owned SEED OK account for half of the treatment children.
 All of the selected treatment children received $200, and financially disadvantaged children received an additional $400.